-This timely seminar will consider the way forward for regulation of the adtech sector and the wider digital advertising industry in the UK.
+This conference considered the way forward for regulation of the adtech sector and the wider digital advertising industry in the UK.

-Delegates will consider industry practices and their compliance with GDPR stipulations - including in the areas of:
+Delegates considered industry practices and their compliance with GDPR stipulations - including in the areas of:

-In the context of the new ICO guidance on cookies, we also expect discussion on the placement of non-essential cookies in the absence of explicit user consent, and potential conflicts with PECR requirements.
+In the context of the ICO guidance on cookies, discussion also took place on the placement of non-essential cookies in the absence of explicit user consent, and potential conflicts with Privacy and Electronic Communications Regulations (PECR) requirements.

-We also expect discussion on wider regulatory priorities across the digital advertising market - looking at areas where further regulatory intervention may be required.
+Discussion also took place on wider regulatory priorities across the digital advertising market - looking at areas where further regulatory intervention may be required.

-Those attending will consider the processes by which ads are targeted to particular users online - including the utilisation of biometric data and voice-recognition technology, as well as the generation and placement of machine-generated personalised advertising.
+Those attending considered the processes by which ads are targeted at particular users online - including the utilisation of biometric data and voice-recognition technology, as well as the generation and placement of machine-generated personalised advertising.

-They will also discuss concerns around content regulation, including the placement of advertising next to illegal or harmful content, ad fraud, and the suitability of ads served to children and vulnerable adults.
+They also discussed concerns around content regulation, including the placement of advertising next to illegal or harmful content, ad fraud, and the suitability of ads served to children and vulnerable adults.

-Further sessions on the agenda assess the adtech industry’s response to regulatory concerns.
+Further sessions on the agenda assessed the adtech industry’s response to regulatory concerns.

-We expect discussion to focus on developing improved data-handling and achieving greater and more widespread industry compliance with GDPR and PECR - as well as mitigating the risks of data transfers in the real-time bidding process and the way forward for developing and promulgating strong industry standards and best practice.
+Discussion focused on developing improved data-handling, and achieving greater and more widespread industry compliance with GDPR and PECR - as well as mitigating the risks of data transfers in the real-time bidding process, and the way forward for developing and promulgating strong industry standards and best practice.